Skip to main content

 • remark that your committee was too bored by your dissertation to finish reading it.

-• joke that you don’t know anything about any topic outside of Classics.
+• joke that you don’t know anything about any topic outside of your dissertation.

 • joke about suffering from a hangover.